tomhanstead/url_shortener/README.md

 #### SOLID Principles

-The application adheres to SOLID principles:
+The application adheres to SOLID OOP principles:

 - **Single Responsibility Principle** : Each class focuses on a specific functionality (e.g., `UrlMappingService` handles mapping logic).